konklone/debian/install.md

 #### Graphical boot

+Now we'll fix that scary decryption screen we saw on the first boot.

-If you want your boot to look nicer, and to enter in your disk decryption password in a clean, well-lighted place, then you need to [install Plymouth](https://miguelmenendez.pro/en/articles/install-plymouth-debian-graphical-boot-animation-while-boot-shutdown.html).
+To enter your disk decryption password in a clean, well-lighted place, you need to [install Plymouth](https://miguelmenendez.pro/en/articles/install-plymouth-debian-graphical-boot-animation-while-boot-shutdown.html).

 Start with: